MaChanGit108/INST377-Project23/README.md

    - Target browsers include all laptop and phone devices.

 * Link to User Manual
+   - [INST377 Project 23 About Page](https://inst377-project23.herokuapp.com/about.html): The About Page of our website details what our project is.
-   - [INST377 Project 23 Documentation Page](https://inst377-project23.herokuapp.com/doc.html): The Documentation Page of our website detailing the different pages and how to use them.
+   - [INST377 Project 23 Documentation Page](https://inst377-project23.herokuapp.com/doc.html): The Documentation Page of our website details the different pages and how to use them.

 * Link to Developer Manual
    - [II.
 Developer Manual](#devmanual) section